jsrjaganatha/renci-website/src/content/news/features/2015/11/02_renci-georgia-tech-to-lead-effort-on-big-data-solutions/index.md

     - data-analysis
     - team-science
 ---
-_Buried in troves of data that scientists have gathered, but not yet analyzed, could be key insights to improving health care disparities, </em><em>coastal hazards, and urban planning in the southern United States._

-**(Chapel Hill, N.C.** – Nov.
-2, 2015) -- The University of North Carolina's [Renaissance Computing Institute (RENCI)](https://renci.org/) and [Georgia Institute of Technology](http://www.gatech.edu) will co-direct a new, national effort that is unprecedented in scope to develop a big data innovation hub serving 16 southern states and the District of Columbia.
+Chapel Hill, N.C. – The University of North Carolina's [Renaissance Computing Institute (RENCI)](https://renci.org/) and [Georgia Institute of Technology](http://www.gatech.edu) will co-direct a new, national effort that is unprecedented in scope to develop a big data innovation hub serving 16 southern states and the District of Columbia.
 The hub will have dual locations in Atlanta and Chapel Hill, with co-executive directors who will be accountable to hub partners.

 ![Big Data Analytics for Coastal Storm Surge](https://renci.org/wp-content/uploads/2015/11/bdhub-feat-11-2-2015-300x281.png "Big Data Analytics for Coastal Storm Surge")